Jabulani-N/tutorials_and_playground/experiments/video_manipulation/README.md

         * this means I can make a wholly separate `nameconverter(video_name, desired_extension)` function that converts a video name to one with the `desired_extension`.
         * This funciotnality will come from the function that spams feeding names to the main converter

- - [ ] independant function that returns the names of all video files in a given directory
+ - [x] independant function that returns the names of all video files in a given directory
     * this will feed the filenames to the previous task of converting videos based on filename as input argument.

+ - [ ] main script to prompt for input/output directories
+   - [ ] must check if input dir exists

 ## efficiency functionality